artithesiya/artithesiya/README.md

 ### Hi there, I'm Arti Thesiya 👋
 ---
 I'm a Senior Software Developer with over 6 years of experience in the field.
-My expertise lies in Java, Kotlin.
+My expertise lies in Java, Kotlin, HTML, CSS, Typescript, Javascript, React native..
 I'm passionate about building innovative mobile applications and exploring new technologies.

 ### 🔭 I’m currently working on
-- Improving my skills in Android Native for mobile app development.
+- Improving my skills for mobile app development.

 ### 🌱 I’m currently learning
-- Advanced techniques in Abdroid Native and exploring new libraries and tools.
+- Advanced techniques in React Native and exploring new libraries and tools.

 ### 👯 I’m looking to collaborate on
 - Exciting mobile app projects where I can contribute my expertise and learn from others.